About Our Staff

 Geoffrey Shields likes to spend his free time skiing, hiking, mountain biking and being outdoors.
 He is inspired in life by waking up with a purpose and drive.
 Geoff is passionate about animals.
 In 7th grade Geoff wrote a letter and sent a hand drawn picture to the city of Fallon (where he lived at the time), asking if they would put in a dog park so that pets had a place to run and play in the city of Fallon.
 After Geoff submitted his plans, the dog park was built & opened later that same year to the delight of the pet parents of Fallon!
 He has continued this passion for pets into his adult life and is a huge asset to Heart's Companion.

-Manuel Martinez is another senior employee at Heart's Companion who is actively involved in the day-to-day operations at the center.
-He was born in Mexico and lived in New York for a short time before moving to Reno.
-Manuel has a loving fiancé, Alma, and two children, Ariel and Mia.
+Manuel Martinez was born in Mexico and lived in New York for a short time before moving to Reno.
+Manuel has a loving fiancé, Alma, and three children, Ariel, Mia, and Matteo.
 In his spare time, Manuel enjoys watching action movies, listening to music, eating sushi, and playing soccer with his son.
 When asked what Manuel likes best about working at the center, he said, “I like being able to help people out when they are going through a hard time.”

 KRISTA GEORGE • Customer Care Specialist

 Krista George grew up in Lovelock before moving to Reno.
 She has been helping people with their pets for many years, and welcomes the chance to bring this experience to Heart's Companion.
-In her spare time, she is an avid fisher-woman, collects local art, and spends time with her precious chihuahua, Pearl.
+In her spare time, she is an avid fisher-woman, collects local art, and spends time with her two chihuahuas, Pearl and Spike.
 When asked why Krista wanted to join the Heart's Companion Team, she replied: "I hope to be able to make this difficult time a little more calm and comfortable for the pet parents and their loved ones."

 CATHY GREEN, DVM • Veterinarian